Sebastian Shaw (character): Forever Yesterday

 In the alternate universe created by the Sphinx, Shaw fights against tyranny alongside such heroes as Cannonball, Juggernaut and Beast.

 House of M

 In the House of M, Sebastian Shaw was granted the position of S.H.I.E.L.D.
 Director after he aligned himself with Magneto and helped him transform Sentinels into mutant-protecting robots using his company's money.

 Mutant X

 In the Mutant X universe, Shaw is still the Black King of the Hellfire Club, but is enclosed in a protective shell for reasons unknown.

 Ultimate Marvel

-The Ultimate version of Sebastian Shaw is also the leader of the Hellfire Club, a secret society that worships the Phoenix God.
-Ultimate Shaw, unlike his mainstream counterpart, never demonstrated any signs of mutant powers.
+The Ultimate Marvel version of Sebastian Shaw is also the leader of the Hellfire Club, a secret society that worships the Phoenix God.
 He was killed by the Phoenix.

 X-Men Noir

-In the Marvel Noir series X-Men Noir, Shaw is a powerful politician who commands the Brotherhood to do his bidding.
+In X-Men Noir, Shaw is a powerful politician who commands the Brotherhood.